hkulekci/mengene-php/README.md

 }
 ```

+You can use `$result['output_url']` to download optimized image manually.
+There is also `download()` helper
+method to make it downloading easy.
+Also note that, optimized images are available for download for only 1 hour.

 ### Processing Remote Image

 To process an image file from remote location you can use `setRemoteImage()` method.
 Mengene API service will download